galtza/hierarchy-inspector/README.md

 This article is a brief introduction to metaprogramming focused on a real-world example.
 Essentially, we will learn how to represent and manipulate lists of types, by using some well known c++ features like variadic templates.

-However, It **is not** intended to be a comprehensive description of C++11 or metaprogramming, **it is just about overcoming the fear of metaprogramming**, so you can still hate it, love it or keep on fearing it, but with a bit more of knowledge.
+However, It **is not** intended to be a comprehensive description of C++11 or metaprogramming, **it is just about overcoming the fear of metaprogramming**, so you can still hate it, love it or keep on fearing it, but with a bit more knowledge.

 Our problem can be formulated as:

 > Given a list of arbitrary types TL and an arbitrary type T, build a template meta-function that computes an ordered list of ancestors of T included in TL.
 Also, create a function that iterates over the types, performing an arbitrary operation.

 One of the usages of this technique is **serialization**.
 By having access to the list of ordered ancestors, we can have access to all the members in a parent-to-child order.
-In addition, all of this **without having to alter the original code**.
+In addition, all of this is **without having to alter the original code**.

 Throughout the article, we will be using the following two class hierarchies *registered* in a particular order: